scottystephens/stratifi/docs/archive/old-implementations/IMPLEMENTATION_INTELLIGENT_TRANSACTION_SYNC.md

 ### Deployment
 - ✅ Built successfully
-- ✅ Deployed to production (stratifi-pi.vercel.app)
+- ✅ Deployed to production (stratiri-pi.vercel.app)
 - ✅ No linter errors
 - ✅ All imports resolved